nicholas-wilcox/lit-modal-portal/README.md

 This allows the app to imperatively open and close the dialog on a button's `@click` event.

 > [!NOTE]
 > This example does not use the `lit-modal-portal` package.
-You should consider if a package such as this is necessary for your use case, as you might be better off the standard `<dialog>` behavior.
+You should consider if a package such as this is necessary for your use case, as you might be better off with the standard `<dialog>` behavior.

 This basic pattern can be extended as necessary.
 Examples include: